2023 Genome Camp

 Currently, if one does seek genome sequencing, their sequencing data is owned and analyzed by the sequencing company.
 It is common practice for companies to also sell this genetic data to others.
 We at miRcore want to provide individuals the option of owning their genomic data.
 This means that miRcore will have no access to the data.

 This camp is to start that journey.
+Please join us in this exciting endeavor.

 With your help, we would like to build a gene-literate citizenry.
 Students will learn to do real disease research in week 1, explore next generation sequencing technology and data in week 2, and then analyze their own sequenced genome to learn how to research it in week 3.